Colt Canada C20

-The Colt Canada C20 is a 7.62×51mm NATO designated marksman rifle created by Colt Canada, in response to a request by the Canadian Armed Forces to replace their earlier 5.56mm C8 carbine in sniper sections.
+The Colt Canada C20 is a 7.62×51mm NATO semi-automatic sniper rifle or designated marksman rifle created by Colt Canada, in response to a request by the Canadian Armed Forces for an Intermediate Sniper Weapon to replace their earlier 5.56mm C8 carbine in sniper sections.

 The weapon is intended to enter service in the Canadian and Danish militaries, beginning in 2021.
 C20 rifles are fitted with the Schmidt & Bender 3-20×50 Ultra Short riflescope.

 Design

 The C20 is a semi-automatic rifle that uses 20-round 7.62×51mm NATO box magazines.
 A major part of its design philosophy was making sure that it was reliable in extreme conditions, such as those specified in the NATO D/14 standards for safety, in which aspects of the weapon such as the kinematics, safety features, recoil, and barrel strength are put under the most severe strain.
 During these tests, the C20 fired 8,000 rounds without any stoppages and achieved an accuracy of 0.66 MOA over 144 five round groups.
 The C20 barrel features 4 groove rifling with a 1:254 mm (1 in 10 in) twist rate.
 Colt Canada also advertises the weapon's versatility, offering features such as: